-The School of Biology and Ecology tries to support all of its graduate students financially through teaching assistantships and research assistantships.
-It automatically considers any applicant to the graduate program for these assistantships unless he or she indicates no need for financial support.
+The School of Biology and Ecology will typically support all of its graduate students financially through teaching assistantships and research assistantships.
+It automatically considers any applicant to the graduate program for these assistantships unless they indicate no need for financial support.
 Support is provided for the duration of a student’s degree program, typically 2 years for a student in an M.S. program and 4-5 years for a student in a Ph.D. program.1

 Teaching Assistantships in Biology and Ecology

 The School of Biology and Ecology sponsors Teaching Assistantships to help with teaching in laboratory sections of its courses.
 A teaching assistantship is a 9-month appointment and involves approximately 9 hours of laboratory instruction per week plus additional time in preparation and grading.
 The assistantship entails a tuition waiver for up to 9 credit hours per semester.
 Decisions on awarding assistantships are typically made February–April for appointments to commence the following September.
 Awards are also made at other times as openings occur.